cultuurnet/uit-documentatie/content/json-ld/latest/events/event-create.md

 ## Response

 If successful, this method returns a `201` response code and a eventId and url in the response body.
+Keep this eventId in order to perform other requests on this specific event later on (publish, update or delete).

 ## Example